Frequently Asked Questions

-We are always looking for more locations where runners can collect their medal at the end of the year.
+We are always looking for more locations where runners can complete their challenge.

 How much time do I get to complete each half marathon I sign up for?

 Your time is based on each races criteria for finishing independent of the series.
-As long as you show up on their results, which is what we use, then you are counted as having run in that race.
+As long as you show up on their results, which is what we use, then you are counted as having completed that race.

 What does RTDS stand for?